 No. The focus and process of strategic planning changes in a smaller organization.

 Doing it yourself may seem like a good way to save a few bucks.
-Companies hire consultants because:
+However, companies often struggle to get value out of their strategic planning because they:

 Wondering if strategic planning with Bellrock works?
 Let our clients tell you.